Appealing a decision

 - Householder appeals - Householder applications are dealt with using the householder appeal service.
 After the initial submission of documents by the appellant and the Council, there is no opportunity for any party, including the Council, to submit further representations.
 The Inspector will determine the appeal based on the information supplied.

-For all other appeals, the District Council can make a written case why the original reasons for refusal should be upheld.
+For all other appeals, the Council can make a written case why the original reasons for refusal should be upheld.
 Anyone who is interested in the appeal is also able to submit representations to the Planning Inspectorate.
 Each party also has an opportunity to comment on the other's statement and evidence.

 Non householder appeals will be dealt with in one of three ways: